 It makes your lungs healthy, so your asthma bothers you less.

 It teaches you to stretch, reach, and move in new ways.

-Your doctor can tell you how to exercise safely with asthma.
+Your healthcare provider can tell you how to exercise safely.
 Here are some things to ask:

 How long should I exercise each day?